Does your family require tuition assistance?

 Canisius High School awards a number of academic scholarships each year.
-These awards are distributed on a competitive basis by the Admissions committee to qualified freshmen applicants who demonstrate outstanding academic achievement.
-In awarding academic scholarships, members of the committee examine results of the CHS Entrance and Scholarship Examination, student marks from the 6th, 7th, and 8th grades, standardized testing results, student conduct, and recommendations.
+These awards are distributed on a competitive basis by the admissions committee to qualified freshmen applicants who demonstrate outstanding academic achievement.
+In awarding academic scholarships, members of the committee examine results of the Entrance and Scholarship Examination, student marks from grades 6-8, standardized testing results, student conduct and recommendations.
 These scholarships are renewable each year based on the recipient maintaining a minimum cumulative average of 90% while enrolled at Canisius.

 Need-Based Tuition Grants

-Sending your son to CHS involves a serious commitment to making education the highest priority.
+Sending your son to Canisius involves a serious commitment to making education a high priority.
 For most families, this entails making some sacrifices.
-We are aware that the expense of a superior Jesuit education can place a significant burden on any family’s budget.
+We are aware the expense of a superior Jesuit education can place a significant burden on any family’s budget.
 Accordingly, Canisius offers financial assistance to families demonstrating need.

 Canisius wishes to enter into a partnership with families to meet this commitment.
-The generosity of our benefactors enables the school to offer tuition grants, intended to make a CHS education more accessible to talented, hard-working students who qualify for financial assistance.
-Each family must share in this responsibility and contribute as much as possible.
+The generosity of our benefactors enables the school to offer tuition grants, intended to make a Canisius education more accessible to talented, hard-working students who qualify for financial assistance.
+Each family must share in this responsibility and contribute as well.
 The amount of tuition assistance awarded will depend upon the degree of financial need, as determined by family income, assets and liabilities, number of siblings, and other factors.
 Canisius is, unfortunately, unable to provide 100% assistance.

 Applying for Tuition Assistance

-Canisius High School utilizes a third-party administrator named TADS (Tuition Aid Data Services) for its tuition assistance application process.
+Canisius utilizes a third-party administrator called TADS (Tuition Aid Data Services) for its tuition assistance application process.
 TADS has an outstanding reputation for helping families throughout the application and submission process.

 Tuition assistance is available on the basis of demonstrated need.
-Families are encouraged to apply if it is believed their resources are not sufficient to meet the total cost of a Canisius High School education.
-Tuition assistance award recommendations are calculated by a TADS formula and reported to the members of the Tuition Assistance Committee for review before a final determination is made.
+Families are encouraged to apply if it is believed their resources are not sufficient to meet the total cost of a Canisius education.
+Tuition assistance award recommendations are calculated by a TADS formula and reported to the members of the tuition assistance committee for review before a final determination is made.

 Families may contact TADS for assistance in completing the application or to check the application status.
 All questions regarding tuition assistance applications should be directed to TADS via web, email, or phone at 800-477-8237.